urkeshc/urkeshc/README.md

 ### Hi there 👋

-I'm a Yale University graduate student, currently spending most of my time learning about CS / ML.
-Also interested in quant research / sports betting.
+I'm a Yale University graduate student.
+I am currently spending most of my time learning about CS, Machine Learning, Quantitative Investing Strategies, and Sports Betting.
-- 🌱 Grad @ Yale University, Quantitative Asset Management + Research Assistant
+- 🌱 Graduate Student @ Yale University, Quantitative Asset Management + Research Assistant
-- 👨‍💻 Work XP in Dubai and London - Startup + TradFi Trading
+- 👨‍💻 Work Experience in Dubai and London - Startup + Fixed Income Algo-Trading
 - 📫 Reach out to me at urkesh.cusack@yale.edu or connect on GitHub for collaborations or discussions.
 - Originally from France / UK.
 Currently based in the US.